Is the “conspiracy theory” label stopping you from reaching your desired audience?

 The CIA also declassified some records in the 1970s of a series of mind control research programs, usually referred to popularly as MK-ULTRA, involving many prominent scientists (Martin Orne, Louis Jolyon West, Ewan Cameron, many others) and illegal experiments on uninformed test subjects and even children.
 The mind control programs were kept secret for about twenty years and much remains unknown about these programs.
 At least one participant, CIA officer Frank Olson fell, jumped, or was thrown to his death nine days after being surreptitiously dosed with LSD.

-attributed to the security forces. (loosely the UK British troops and
+28.5% are attributed to the security forces. (loosely the UK British troops and intelligence groups)

 These represent still unsolved murders mostly attributed to large scale conspiratorial organizations.
 As with alleged unsolved gang related killings in the United States, proof is elusive.
 The politically charged 1972 disappearance/murder of Jean McConville, alleged to have been ordered by the Sinn Fein political party leader Gerry Adams in transcripts of “oral histories” collected by Boston College (USA) from former IRA members who claimed to have abducted and shot Jean McConville, has never been officially solved, although her body was discovered in 2004.
 Adams denies ever having been in the IRA, let alone being one of its leaders, or ordering the murder.
 (See, for example, Say Nothing: A True Story of Murder and Memory in Northern Ireland by Patrick Radden Keefe)